megawubs/trakt-api-wrapper/readme.md

 this yourself

 A request should extend the `AbstractRequest` class and implement the `AbstractRequest::getRequestType()` and `AbstractRequest::getUrl()`.
+To set the response handler use `AbstractRequest::setResponseHandler(new MyHandler())`
-Optionally you can override the `AbstractRequest::getResponseHandler()` to return the response handler.
-When you do not override the `AbstractRequest::getResponseHandler()` method, the `DefaultResponseHandler` will be used.
+inside the constructor.
+When you do not set the an handler the `DefaultResponseHandler` will be used.

 The basics of a `Request` object will look like this.
 ```php